snort3/snort3/README.md

 # Snort++

-The Snort++ project has been hard at work for a while now and we have released the third alpha of the next generation Snort IPS (Intrusion Prevention System).
+The Snort++ project has been hard at work for a while now and we have released the fourth alpha of the next generation Snort IPS (Intrusion Prevention System).
 This file will show you what Snort++ has to offer and guide you through the steps from download to demo.
 If you are unfamiliar with Snort you should take a look at the Snort documentation first.
 We will